 B. Progress Analysis 2020-21

 We will publish here the details of the number of pupils making expected progress in the core curriculum during 2020-21 on a term-by-term basis.
 However Covid lockdowns and absences have had a significant impact upon progress for some pupils and, following guidance from the Department for Education, we have therefore chosen not to publish data for this academic year.

 The same is true for the academic year 2019-20, so as a guide, the following document gives details of the number of students who made expected progress in the core curriculum in 2018-19 (our most recent 'official' data): Expected progress 18-19

 C. Department for Education Key Stage 4 Performance Data 2019

-The Department for Education publishes school performance data in January of each school year, this focuses on the performance of the previous year's Year 11 students.
+The Department for Education usually publishes school performance data in January of each school year, this focuses on the performance of the previous year's Year 11 students.
 The Government has announced that it will not publish any school educational performance data based on tests, assessments or exams for 2020.
 The most recent data is therefore for our Summer 2019 leavers.

 This performance data for Castle Hill can be viewed and compared with that of other schools here: Compare school performance 2019